Grammar (spec/grammar.ebnf)

 `( id [i] 42 )` — see call_expr) AND generic STRUCT types

-(`( Vec i )`, `( Pair i s )`) used in any type position (param,
+(`( Vec i )`, `( Pair i s )`, `( Pair ( Box i ) i )`) used in any type

-return, let annotation, aggregate constructor).
-Each distinct
+position (param, return, let annotation, aggregate constructor).
+Each

-instantiation yields one `%Name__T1[__T2...]` named type. *)
+distinct instantiation yields one `%Name__T1[__T2...]` named type. *)

-generic_inst = '(' IDENT IDENT+ ')' ;
+generic_inst = '(' IDENT generic_arg+ ')' ;

 (* ── LITERALS ─────────────────────────────────────────────────── *)